 The Community Alternative

-The community server from sooperset has 10x the GitHub stars of the official server.
+The community server from sooperset has 8.4x the GitHub stars of the official server and vastly more PulseMCP traffic (~3.4M vs ~14.4K all-time visitors — a 236x gap).
 That’s extremely unusual — for most products, the official server dominates adoption.
 Here’s why the community version leads:

-72 tools vs. undocumented tools.
-The community server explicitly documents 72 tools covering Jira and Confluence operations including search, CRUD, comments, transitions, sprints, boards, backlogs, and more.
+72 tools vs. 46+ tools.
+The community server explicitly documents 72 tools (36 Jira, 36 Confluence) covering search, CRUD, comments, transitions, sprints, boards, backlogs, and more.
+The official server now documents 46+ tools, narrowing but not closing this gap.

 Server/Data Center support.
 Works with Jira Server/Data Center v8.14+ and Confluence Server/Data Center v6.0+ — the feature the official server refuses to support.

 Multiple auth methods.
-API tokens for Cloud, Personal Access Tokens for Server/Data Center, and OAuth 2.0.
+API tokens for Cloud, Personal Access Tokens for Server/Data Center, OAuth 2.0, and as of v0.21.0, OAuth 2.0 with Dynamic Client Registration for Data Center instances.

 Self-hosted.
 Install via uvx, Docker, pip, or from source.
 Your data stays behind your firewall.

-But it has its own problems: 129 open issues and 35 open PRs.
+But it has its own problems: 171 open issues and 85 open PRs (both growing fast — up from 137/46 in March).
 It’s community-maintained with no corporate backing.
 No hosted remote option (you manage the infrastructure).
 And it requires Python and its dependency chain.

 Other Community Servers